Omer0191/omer0191.github.io/README.md

 Arguments:
   --path_to_folder_of_assessment_file 	FOLDER		folder path from where quality assessment file should be taken --path_to_folder_of_DBDs 		        FOLDER		this folder should contain clustered DBD folders --output_folder 			            FOLDER		folder where visualization output should be saved --dbd_for_plot 			            FOLDER		path of dbd which is needed to be visualized.
 Write 'all' if you want to plot for all dbds.

 optional arguments:
-  -h, --help            show this help message and exit --task 				string         (Optional) Specify visualization taskFor example, boxplot, pichart, etc Default is boxplot.
+  -h, --help            show this help message and exit --task 				string         Specify visualization taskFor example, boxplot, pichart, etc Default is boxplot.

 ----------------------------------text_tfdb---------------------------------
 usage: abc4pwm text_tfdb [-h]   [--pwm_files_directory FOLDER]
+                                [--output_directory FOLDER]

 optional arguments:
   -h, --help            show this help message and exit
 Arguments:
-  --pwm_files_directory FOLDER      This folder should contain the input pwm files in . mlp format
+  --pwm_files_directory FOLDER      This folder should contain the input pwm files in . mlp format --output_directory      FOLDER      This folder should to output folder.
+Boxplot will go to this folder

 ----------------------------------searching----------------------------------
 usage: abc4pwm searching [-h]
-			[--pwm . mlp file]
+			[--pwm file]
 			[--db_path path or list]
             [--output_directory FOLDER]
 			[--db_type string]
             [--db_format string]
 			[--top_n NUMBER]
+		    [--tf_name string]
+            [--input_count NUMBER]
+            [--db_count NUMBER]
+            [--db_file_type String]
+            [--input_file_type String]
+            [--input_prob Number]
+            [--db_prob Number]

+Arguments:
+  --pwm 		        file            position weight matrix file (motif) which you want to search. .mlp format --db_path 		    path or list	path to clustered dbds according to the hierarchy of abc4pwm.if db_type=list then then this paramter should be list of pwms, against whcih you are searching the pwm
+  --output_directory 	FOLDER		    This folder should to output folder. search_result.pdf output file will be stored here.

 optional arguments:
-  -h, --help            show this help message and exit --pwm 		. mlp file      position weight matrix file (motif) which you want to search. .mlp format --db_path 		path or list	path to clustered dbds according to the hierarchy of abc4pwm.if db_type=list then then this paramter should be list of pwms, against whcih you are searching the pwm
-  --output_directory 	FOLDER		This folder should to output folder. search_result.pdf output file will be stored here.
-  --db_type 		string      	(Optional) If database for comparison is folder hierarchy like abs4pwm then this willbe db_type=path.
+  -h, --help            show this help message and exit --tf_name             string      If you want to search specific tf in a folder then use this parameter --db_type 		    string      If database for comparison is folder hierarchy like abs4pwm then this willbe db_type=path.
 Write list if providing list of pwms for comparison
-  --db_format 		string    	(Optional) If database for comparison have format, please mention.Supported formats are abc4pwm, Tranfac, Jaspar. default is abc4pwm
+  --db_format 		    string    	If database for comparison have format, please mention.Supported formats are abc4pwm, Tranfac, Jaspar. default is abc4pwm
-  --top_n 		NUMBER        	(Optional) Number of top matches from the database.
-Default 5 --input_count NUMBER  (Optional) 1 if input file contains values in counts --db_count NUMBER     1 if database file contains values in counts --db_file_type String
-                        mention the extension of file type. e.g., .mlp, .txt --input_file_type String
-                        mention the extension of file type. e.g., .mlp, .txt --input_prob Number   (Optional) 1 if input file contains values in probabilities --db_prob Number      (Optional) 1 if databas file contains values in probabilities
+  --top_n 		        NUMBER      Number of top matches from the database.
+Default 5 --input_count         NUMBER      1 if input file contains values in counts --db_count            NUMBER      1 if database file contains values in counts --db_file_type        String      mention the extension of file type. e.g., .mlp, .txt --input_file_type     String      mention the extension of file type. e.g., .mlp, .txt --input_prob          Number      1 if input file contains values in probabilities --db_prob             Number      1 if databas file contains values in probabilities
 ----------------------------------conversion----------------------------------
 usage: abc4pwm conversion [-h]
                     [--pwm_files_directory FOLDER]